pyenv-win/pyenv-win/README.md

 - If installed via zip
    - Download the latest zip and extract it
    - Go to `%USERPROFILE%\.pyenv\pyenv-win` and replace the folders `libexec` and `bin` with the new ones you just downloaded
+- If installed via the installer
+   - Run the following in a Powershell terminal: `&"${env:PYENV_HOME}\install-pyenv-win.ps1"`

 ## FAQ